 The book was never meant to be published.
 The reader gets a rare look into the mind and heart of a highly cultivated leader.
 Marcus Aurelius shows gratitude to those people who helped shape his life.
 He asks himself questions about life itself, and how much of it is enough.

 In the 1980s, Hugh Prather wrote his book, Notes to Myself: My struggle to become a person.
-It made an impression on me when I was struggling with my own relationship to uncertainty.
+It made an impression on me when I was struggling with my own relationship with uncertainty.
 And who doesn’t struggle with that?

 Uncertainty is the human condition.
 And journaling can be a confidence builder: a meaningful way to engage with what life throws at you.

 Writing your perspective on events, facts, and ideas can help clarify your thinking.
 Your notes don’t need to be pretty.
-But they do need to be private if your going to avoid too much self-censorship.
+But they do need to be private if you’re going to avoid too much self-censorship.

 Your thoughts are your own.
 Why let them escape?
 You never know when you’ll need them.